WoW Server Emulator

 Something new on the horizon?

 Somehow I dont think I am the only "junkie" out there that has never been able to completely recapture the original "MMORPG High" that I had during the glory days of UO.
 Once it went to shit, everything thereafter (EQ/AC/DaoC/AO/SB/CoH/WoW) have been little more than carbon copies of one another that offered little more than days, or at best a few months of inspired gameplay.
-I was recently sent this link from an old UO asshat pal o' mine (Tristan) that looks promising (umm, like we havent thought that before)
+I was recently sent a link from an old UO asshat pal o' mine (Tristan) that looks promising (umm, like we havent thought that before)

 I found it particularly interesting because it specefically mentions learning from some of the lessons of UO, and possibly serve to bring the "grind" of the modern day MMORPG to an end.
 Beta accounts still seem to be available, so I'd reccomend you give Wish a look and see what you think.
 Though I will admit it makes my stomach a bit queasy to envision 10,000 people all screaming "VENDOR BUY ME SOME BANK GUARDS RECDU RECSU" on my screen all at the same time...